-Although it is legal to grow knotweed in the UK, the plant must be kept under strict control.
+Although it isn’t illegal to grow knotweed in the UK, the plant must be kept under control.
 This is to prevent it from spreading into nearby gardens.

 The Royal Horticultural Society (RHS) provides useful information on removing the plant on its website: